artsy/eigen/HACKS.md

 #### Explanation/Context:

 We want to be able to open the swipeable view using the `openRight` function, but it doesn't seem to be working as expected.
 This patch is a workaround to make it work.

+## react-native-collapsible-tab-view patch

+#### When we can remove this:

+After updates to both/either react native react-native-collapsible-tab-view.
+Remove the patch, reinstall deps and run the app on Android and check if affected components like My Collection render correctly.
+If they do you can remove the patch.

+#### Explanation/Context:

+After upgrading to react native 0.75 screens like my collection using this library stopped rendering on Android.
+This was fixed with a patch that added some style changes to the components from the package.